XxStormySkies/portfolio/README.md

 - User Interface

 ## Contact
-You can contant me through discord, by direct messaging the user "XxStormySkies"
+You can contant me through discord, by direct messaging the user @XxStormySkies